open-webrtc-toolkit/owt-client-javascript/docs/design/webtransport.md

 JavaScript SDK creates a QuicTransport with a QUIC agent when QUIC agent is enabled at server side, and WebTransport is supported at client side.
 When app publishes or subscribes a data stream, a new QuicStream is created.

+## Limitations

+WebTransport only supported in Chrome since 87.
+It's not enabled by default.
+To enable it, you need to [register the origin trail](https://web.dev/webtransport/#register-for-ot) or start Chrome with flag `--enable-experimental-web-platform-features`.

 ## Examples

 ### Send data to a conference